 Act No. 94-665 of 4 August 1994 on the use of the French language.

 Decree No. 95-240 of 3 March 1995 taken for the implementation of Law No. 94-665 of 4 August 1994 on the use of French.
 Circular of 19 March 1996 concerning the application of Law No. 94-665 of 4 August 1994 on the use of French.

 In regards to textile labeling, the Court of Cassation, in a ruling dated November 14, 2000, agreed that the information labels displaying pictograms, where warnings were essential for the consumer, must be written in French.
 However, in an attempt to not obstruct the free movement of goods, specific products can be accompanied by statements in a foreign language not translated into French as long as the drawings, symbols, pictograms, or statements are of equivalent or complementary subject and are not likely to mislead the consumer.
 The specific products included are items that have inscriptions, are printed or woven, in a foreign language, contain words and phrases entered in the current language, or resulted from international conventions (i.e. off / on, made in …, copyright, etc.) which are used alongside other means of consumer information, such as symbols or icons.

 There is a broad array of EU legislation pertaining to the marking, labeling and packaging of products, with neither an “umbrella” law covering all goods nor any central directory containing information on marking, labeling and packaging requirements.
-For an overview providing the reader with a general introduction to the multitude of marking, labeling and packaging requirements or marketing tools visit the European Union Country Commercial Guide.
+This overview is meant to provide the reader with a general introduction to the multitude of marking, labeling and packaging requirements or marketing tools to be found in the EU.